josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 I strongly recommend that you take the [10 minutes to pandas](https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html) if you are not familiar with Pandas.

-In the end, this is how my [DataFrame](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html) loading loked like:
+In the end, this is how my [DataFrame](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html) loading looked like:

 ```shell
 (EmpireStateRunUp) [josevnz@dmaf5 EmpireStateRunUp]$ python3